-All your SSL server certificates are managed by AWS Identity and Access management (IAM).
+All your SSL server certificates are managed by AWS Identity and Access Management (IAM).
 By default, IAM allows 10 server certificates per AWS account.
 If you try to upload a new server certificate after reaching this limit, you’ll get an error.
 You can request for more certificates using this form – IAM Limit Increase Contact Us Form.

 QUESTION 9 – Static websites on Amazon Web Services

 You receive the following request from a client to quickly deploy a static website for them, specifically on AWS.
 The requirements are low-cost, reliable, online storage and a reliable and cost-effective way to route customers to the website and a way to deliver content with low latency and high data transfer speeds so that visitors to his website don’t experience unnecessary delays.
-What do you think would be the minimum AWS services that could fulfil the client’s request?
+What do you think would be the minimum AWS services that could fulfill the client’s request?